New twist in Mercedes upgrade row

 "Already in GPS we can also see what they are doing," he said, "and, yeah… I am not going to say much."

-McLaren admitted that they were being hamstrung by a front brake problems that required new parts before it could be fixed.
+McLaren admitted that they were being hamstrung by a front brake problem that required new parts before it could be fixed.

-Their driver Daniel Ricciardo missed a second day of running because of illness, forcing Norris to drive again.
+Their driver Daniel Ricciardo missed a second day of running because of illness, forcing Lando Norris to drive again.

 Team boss Andreas Seidl said he was "quite optimistic" the Australian would be fit enough to run on the final day.

-And Williams missed most of the day's running after a fire in the rear brakes caused Nicholas Latifi to spin off during the morning session and there was a failure at the rear as the fire was extinguished.
+Williams missed most of the day's running after a fire in the rear brakes caused Nicholas Latifi to spin off during the morning session and there was a failure at the rear as the fire was extinguished.
 The team did not manage to get out again.

 Fastest times, day one, Bahrain test